saleor/saleor-dashboard/src/components/ColumnPicker/ColumnPicker.md

 ## Adapting new views

 ### Column picker settings
 Firstly, in the view file, we need to provide two settings object, one for the selected columns and one for the dynamic column settings.
 We should use `useColumnPickerSettings` and `useListSettings` hook for that.
+The first settings object manages columns selected for the datagrid (visible columns).
+The second manages state of seleceted dynamic columns (if we pick a value from left side of column picked, it is then displayed on the right side of the picker as dynamic column with togglable visibility).
+Toggling the visiblity saves the column in the first settings object.

 The reason why column picker settings object needs to be in the view file and cannot be integrated into internal logic of useColumns is because we use column picker settings in the query.
 For example, we need to know which columns are selected in order to fetch the correct data from the API.